AAO website user survey

 Note that this is to reimburse part or all of the travel expenses incurred whilst travelling to the telescope or to North Ryde.
 Meal costs are the obligation of the observers.
 As there have been no goods or services received/provided GST is non-applicable (out-of-scope).

 We do not reimburse accommodation costs, rather such costs are paid directly by the AAO to the accommodation provider for eligible people (subject to approval).
-Requests must be made at the time of booking using the AAO's Observer Travel Notification Form.
+Requests must be made at the time of booking using the AAO's Visitor Form (Lens account required).

 For each run involving Australian observers (people based at Australian institutions), the AAO will normally pay one astronomer and one student (at most) a fixed amount for travel (based on the cheapest mode of transport from their home institution) and Coonabarabran or Sydney accommodation costs (for the length of the run plus one night).